 Zoom in on the eye holes and use the Ellipse Tool again to draw an eye-ball.
 Mine will be blue with a black pupil and a white spark.

 Select the eyeball and Option/Alt drag it to the other side to copy it.

 As you can see I drew a crack as well using the Pen Tool (P ).

 I made a new layer, dragged it below the eye layer and by using the Pen Tool (P )and a light gray color added some dark areas to give the skull a bit more dimension.

-The skull is done!
+Our cartoon skull sticker vector is done!
 Now we need some background action!